Beyond Consensus: Mitigating the Agreeableness Bias in LLM Judge Evaluations: Acknowledgements

 \section{Acknowledgements}

 This research is supported by the National Research Foundation Singapore under the AI Singapore Programme (AISG Award No: AISG2-TC-2023-009-AICET).
 This project was supported by Google.org with a Google Cloud Platform (GCP) credit award.
+We would like to thank Xu Yin and his team at the NUS Research Institute for their valuable discussions and support in annotating outputs from DeepSeek and Qwen Coder, which contributed to this work.